Why Instruct Us?

 We generally do not arrange for a Solicitor to be present at a Tribunal Hearing if you are being represented by a Barrister (see below) but if Mrs Chadaway does attend, this would be charged at her hourly rate as set out above.

 Disbursements are costs related to your matter that are payable to third parties, such as Court or Tribunal fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-There are no longer fees payable for issuing claims in the Employment Tribunal.
+There are no longer any fees payable for issuing claims in the Employment Tribunal.

-Barrister's fees estimated between £500 to £1,750 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).
+Barrister’s fees are estimated between £500.00 to £1,750.00 per day (depending on experience of the advocate) for attending a Tribunal Hearing (including preparation).